 Some other key cards to take a look at are the Chase Freedom®, Discover it® Miles, and The Amex EveryDay® Credit Card from American Express.
 Each of these cards has its own positives and negatives and may be a better or worse fit for you depending on your credit card needs and spending patterns.

 The Discover it® Miles, like the United℠ TravelBank Card, is effectively a cash back card.
-It earns Unlimited 1.5x Miles per dollar on all purchases, every day and those miles can be used to redeem for flights on any airline, not just United.
+It earns Unlimited 1.5x Miles for every dollar spent on all purchases and those miles can be used to redeem for flights on any airline, not just United.
 These miles can also be redeemed for other travel purchases like hotels and rental cars, or even for cash.

 The Chase Freedom® also acts like a cash back card unless you have a premium Chase credit card like the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, in which case you can combine the points with your Chase Sapphire Reserve®.
 With the Chase Freedom®, you Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories every 3 months.
 Unlimited 1% cash back on all other purchases.